top of page

 Introduction

-Mary Magdalene (Hebrew: Miryam ha-Migdalit—Greek: Maria hē Magdalēnē) was born circa AD 8 (3768–3769 in the Hebrew calendar) in the Roman district of Galilee.
-She was the most faithful witness of Jesus during his trial and crucifixion, especially when all but one (i.e., John) of the male apostles deserted him (see Matt.
+Mary Magdalene (Hebrew: Miryam ha-Migdalit / Greek: Maria hē Magdalēnē) was born around AD 8 in the Roman district of Galilee.
+She stood out as the most faithful witness to Jesus during his trial and crucifixion, staying near him when almost all the male disciples fled, except for John (Matt.
 27:56; Mark 15:40; John 19:25).
-Rewarded for her efforts, Mary was one of the first witnesses to the resurrection (see Matt.
-28:1; Mark 16:9; Luke 24:10), and John gave her a prominent role at the end of his gospel account (see John 20:1-18).
-By the close of the second century, many theologians began calling Mary the "apostle to the apostles," starting with Hippolytus of Rome (c.
-AD 170–235).
-The synoptic gospels mentioned her twelve times, more than the apostles other than Simon Peter.
+Because of her devotion, Mary became one of the first to see the risen Christ (Matt.
+28:1; Mark 16:9; Luke 24:10).
+John even gave her a central role in his gospel's resurrection account (John 20:1–18)).
+By the late second century, early church leaders such as Hippolytus of Rome (c.
+AD 170–235) honored her with the title "apostle to the apostles."
+The synoptic gospels mention her twelve times—more than any of the apostles except for Simon Peter.

 Courtesy of www.LumoProject.com